obiwanjacobi/Zsharp/src/Zsharp/readme.md

     Need to see if this is a problem when multiple files are compiled using the same root symbol table.

 ---

+## Optimizations

+- Struct field init is always done using a secondary instance - not always necessary (ctor).